 Requirements: Customer service skills, previous retail experience, style.

 Benefits: Retail jobs are good if you're working for the store you covet, or with the people you dress yourself like.
 Good for students or people who have other things going on, retail jobs are also easy.

 Disadvantages: If you're not a bibliophile, don't bother working for a bookstore.
 Same goes for other areas where your interest wanes, as selling stuff you don't enjoy gets old fairly quick.
 Also, be aware of snobbish customers, commission goals and boorish bosses.

-Other Resources: Retail Choice, Oxford Street, LondonNet Retail Jobs
+Other Resources: Oxford Street and LondonNet Retail Jobs